-Since much of Iceland is covered in volcanic rock and ash, a lot of veggies are grown hydroponically or in greenhouses or are imported–so it’s a lot tougher to get fresh produce, and it’s all pretty pricey.
+Since much of Iceland is covered in volcanic rock and ash, a lot of veggies are grown hydroponically or in greenhouses or are imported--so it's a lot tougher to get fresh produce, and it's all pretty pricey.
+Most of iceland is very much far apart so you might have to rent a car at iceland car rental.
+I have done it for the sake of getting specific ingredients.
+And rent a car is very cheap.
 We opted for potatoes, carrots, kidney beans, chickpeas, onion, garlic, celery, leeks, and tomatoes for this incarnation of a very simple vegetable soup.

 We didn't have a large pot, so we made this in two pots using two slightly different methods.
 I cut my potatoes into large cubes and only used the white part of the leeks; Torgier cut his potatoes more finely and used the green parts of the leeks as well.
 I don't think anyone else noticed, but Torgier and I both agreed that the larger pieces were slightly better.
 So that's settled, once and for all.